 In 1991 Neemrana Fort-Palace opened its doors with the nobility of its façade raised, and just 15 liveable rooms.
 In 2000 Neemrana won the Intach-Satte award for restoration & tourism for ‘being the foremost example of how we can pick architectural treasures from the national dustbin and turn them around...
 Neemrana has become synonymous with ‘restoration for re-use.’
 In 2004, Neemrana was nominated for the Aga Khan Award.

 What was once a grand old ruin, now stands resplendent with many accolades awards and satisfied guests who experienced this flagship Neemrana 'non-hotel' Hotel near Delhi on the Jaipur highway .

-Neemrana not only strive to revive and restore the heritage structure but it also generate jobs and economic reforms for locals by hiring local peoples.
+Neemrana not only strives to revive and restore the heritage structure but it also generates jobs and economic opportunities for locals by hiring local people.